What does it mean to be a master flavorist?

 You don’t have to look very far to see that today’s consumers are taking increased interest and pleasure in flavors.

 Ever wonder who comes up with the flavors in your favorite foods and beverages?

 Enter the Master Flavorist.

-Officially, the role of a master flavorist is to expertly develop flavor systems—including flavor duplications, new creations and modifications across a broad range of profiles.
+Officially, the role of a master flavorist is to expertly develop flavor systems—including flavor duplications, new creations and modifications across a broad range of profiles and applications.
 At Sensient, our flavorists work passionately to create custom flavors to help propel our customers’ products into greatness.
 We also work to provide customers with solutions to product and industry challenges through new ingredients and technologies.

 Because flavor design is a blend of art and science, training includes on-the-job experience as well as rigorous study of flavor chemistry and certification.